If your garage door grinds as it shudders up and down the track, you should consider replacing the rollers.

 This probably won’t come as much of a shock, but it depends on how big your garage door is.

 If you’ve got a seven-foot-tall garage door, you’ll typically have ten rollers for the entire door.
 An eight-foot-tall garage door will add another two rollers for a total of twelve.

-Instead, opt for the Dura-Lift nylon rollers which are higher quality, quieter than the steel rollers and…oh yeah…cheaper too at only $20 for a set of ten on Amazon or at Home Depot.
+Instead, I recommend springing for the Dura-Lift nylon rollers which are higher quality, quieter than the steel rollers and…oh yeah…cheaper too at only around $25 for a set of ten on Amazon or at Home Depot.

 How To Replace Garage Door Rollers